 After the guide there’s some sections covering other relevant information.

-Maps are critical to the success of turn-by-turn navigation because that’s where the Edge will get the turn-by-turn information from, not from the route file.
+A quick word on maps as they are a fundamental part of turn-by-turn navigation, because that’s where the Edge gets the turn-by-turn information from, not from the route file.

 The Edge 1000 comes with a pre-loaded map which is based on the Open Street Map (OSM) project.
 You will get updates to this map via Garmin Express.